tvieregge/TOS/README.md

 * The OS Development Series from brokenthorn.com for most of the knowledge, especially on the CPU bring up
-* Bran's Kernel Development Tutorial from www.osdever.net for the inturrupt set up and some very repetitive assembly
+* Bran's Kernel Development Tutorial from www.osdever.net for the interrupt set up and some very repetitive assembly